Email Channel

 Email Threading

 Maintaining conversation threads is essential for keeping context intact across multi-message exchanges.
-RapiDesq uses standard email headers to track threads reliably.
+RapiDesq uses standard email threading to track conversations reliably.

 How it works

-When RapiDesq receives an inbound email, it checks the In-Reply-To and References headers against its records.
-If a match is found, the email is added to the existing ticket as a new message rather than creating a duplicate ticket.
+When RapiDesq receives an inbound email, it checks the standard threading information against its records.
+If the email is a reply to a previous message in an existing ticket, the new message is added to that ticket rather than creating a duplicate.

 Agent replies preserve the thread

-When an agent composes a reply in RapiDesq, the outbound email includes the correct In-Reply-To and References headers.
-This means the customer sees the response as part of the same email thread in their inbox.
-When the customer replies again, the headers ensure the message routes back to the same RapiDesq ticket.
+When an agent composes a reply in RapiDesq, the outbound email includes the correct threading information.
+The customer sees the response as part of the same email thread in their inbox, and when they reply again the message routes back to the same RapiDesq ticket.

 When threading breaks